 “Trip” is used interchangeably within these booking conditions with the terms “expedition”, “course” or ‘trek”.

-5. The contract between you and the Company will come into existence once the company has sent you a letter or email confirming your booking.
+- The contract between you and the Company will come into existence once the company has sent you a letter or email confirming your booking.
+The Company will send you a copy of the terms and conditions to which your booking is subject, as per the website.
 The contract will continue until the trip, along with any booked extension, has ended but such expiry shall not affect accrued rights and liabilities of the parties nor any continuing obligations.

 MEDICAL AND WELFARE

-12. It is your responsibility, taking any medical advice you deem necessary, to ensue that you are adequately covered by travel vaccinations and malaria prophylaxis.
+- It is your responsibility, taking any medical advice you deem necessary, to ensure that you are adequately covered by travel vaccinations and malaria prophylaxis.
 The Company cannot advise you on these matters and you should seek medical advice in plenty of time before departure.

 YOUR FINANCIAL PROTECTION